hoangduytranuk/blender_manual/blender_docs/manual/getting_started/help.rst

 Directories
    Paths used for scripts, data files, presets and temporary files.

-   Those directories are configured using the :doc:`User Preferences </preferences/file>` Editor.
+   Those directories are configured using the :doc:`Preferences </editors/preferences/file_paths>` Editor.
 OpenGL
    This section shows the OpenGL version, the name of the manufacturer, and lists the capabilities of your hardware and driver.